prikhi/pencil/docs/source/devguide/tutorial/shortcuts.rst

         <PropertyValue name="shadow">true</PropertyValue>
     </Shortcut>

-From a normal text stencil, by changing the shadow property default value, a new stencil is created: the text with shadow.
+Here, a shortcut is created to the ``label`` stencil, with the shortcut overriding the default value of the label's ``shadow`` property.
 All properties can be changed using this method.
-The to attribute refers to the target shape id.
+The ``to`` attribute refers to the target shape id.

 A shortcut may refer to a stencil from another collection.
-In case, the to property needs to be in the form of collectionid:shapeId.
+In this situation, the ``to`` property needs to be in the form of ``collectionid:shapeId``.

 .. code-block:: xml